UI 5 Troubleshooting and Known Issues

 - SACD (These are fixed on an update we have not yet installed.
 EDS ref SU018551):

 - Grade change must be entered twice in order to be saved.

 - If you try to insert a new status and date after detailing from STAC, the prior status and date will default into the new entry (rather than being blank).

 - SOFF: If you delete the second instructional method, you may get the following warning message: "Warning: Field(s) CSM.START.DATE CSM.END.DATE are required".
 (This will be fixed in UI 5.7)

 - Ctrl-Alt-D sometimes does not clear the field content.

 - Adding rows to a numbered window sometimes fails.
-(This will be fixed in UI 5.4)
+(This has been fixed in UI 5.4)

 - Ctrl-F9 key functionality not available.

 - If you change data in a field which you then detail from without hitting enter first, the data will revert back to what it was before.
 You must hit the enter key after changing the data, before detailing.